dkarchive/objc-style-guide/README.md

 When they are needed, comments should be used to explain **why** a particular piece of code does something.
 Any comments that are used must be kept up-to-date or deleted.

 Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
-This does not apply to those comments used to generate documentation.
+This does not apply to those comments used to generate [documentation](#documentation).

+### Documentation

+Document header files using the `/** */` comment block.
+Documentation can include `@param`, `@return` and [more](http://nshipster.com/documentation/).
+This convention can be used to generate [documentation](https://github.com/tomaz/appledoc).

 ## init and dealloc